Whitehawk Football Club Safeguarding Children Policy

 - ask for and follow up with 2 references before appointing someone

 If there are concerns regarding the appropriateness of an individual who is already involved or who has approached us to become part of Whitehawk FC, guidance will be sought from The FA.
-It is noted and accepted that The FA will consider the relevance and significance of the information obtained via the CRC process and that all suitability decisions will be made in accordance with legislation and in the best interests of children and young people.
+It is noted and accepted that The FA will consider the relevance and significance of the information obtained via the DBS process and that all suitability decisions will be made in accordance with legislation and in the best interests of children and young people.